Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

 to mean that there exist four {\em consecutive} elements of $\fix(a) \cup \fix(b)$, ordered as indicated by the inequality.
 In this example, the fixed sets of $a$ and $b$ are linked.
 Since both $a$ and $b$ commute with integer translation, the next element of $\fix(a) \cup \fix(b)$ to the right of $b_+$ is another attracting fixed point for $a$, equal to $a_+ + 1$.

 The next series of lemmas shows that the configuration of fixed points of a pair or of a triple of elements can be detected by the set of words in those elements which act with fixed points.
-The main result, Proposition \ref{prop:conj}, is more general than what we need to prove Theorem \ref{thm_main}, but may be of independent interest.

 \begin{lemma} Let $a$ and $b$ be hyperbolic-like elements of $\HomeoZ$.
 The fixed sets of $a$ and $b$ are linked if and only if $\fix(a^n b^m) \neq \emptyset$ for all $n, m \in \bZ$. \end{lemma}

 \begin{proof} Suppose first that the fixed sets of $a$ and $b$ are linked, and let $n, m$ be given.
 Since the property of having linked fixed sets does not change after passing to inverses, up to replacing $a$ or $b$ with their inverses we can assume that $n, m \geq 0$.
 Since the fixed sets of $a$ and $b$ are linked, either $a$ and $b$ have a common fixed point (in which case we are done) or there exists some connected component of $\R \smallsetminus (\fix(a) \cup \fix(b))$ bounded on one side by an attracting fixed point for $a$, and on the other by an attracting fixed point for $b$.
 Let $I$ denote the closure of this component.
 Then $a^n b^m(I) \subset I$, so $a^n b^m$ has a fixed point in $I$.